Handcrafted from the heart: the stories behind our handwoven baskets

 Rattan is part of the palm family, and is a popular natural material used in furniture and basket weaving due to its light, durable and flexible properties.
 While there are close to 600 species of rattan found in tropical regions in Africa, Asia and Australia, most commercially-used species grow in hilly and tropical areas like Southeast Asia and specifically the Philippines.
 Its sheaths are either smooth or are covered with small spines, which provide support as it grows over trees and plants.

-Get the look: Mixed naturals ringed basket
+Featured: Mixed naturals ringed basket

 In one of our handwoven basket styles, rattan fibres in four and five-millimetre widths are woven on a metal frame using a classic wicker technique.
 Meanwhile, the middle section features another weaving pattern known as binding, where the natural fibres are wrapped around a thicker piece to give the basket dimension and a ‘ringed’ effect.
 With almost 17 hours put into creating one single piece, these baskets are indeed a labour of love!